Cécile Furtado-Heine: Personal life

+Volunteer work

 During the war of 1870, Cécile supported the Red Cross and organized an ambulance service for the repatriation of the wounded.
 In 1884, she created an annuity for a children's hospice in the 14th Arrondissement.
 The street where this establishment is located has been called Furtado-Heine Street since 1897.
 She financed other establishments, including a nursery school in the city of Bayonne and a nursery in Montrouge.

 In 1895, at the return of the French expeditionary force of Madagascar, Cécile sought to relieve the fate of the sick soldiers.
 She bequeathed to the army her villa in Nice on the Promenade des Anglais as a convalescent home for officers; today that building is known as Villa Furtado-Heine.
 She was also responsible for the cost of maintaining the sick, the staff, and the building.
 She was also very generous to the Pasteur Institute.
-A bust representing her still adorns the hall of the Institute.
+A bust representing her still adorns the hall of the institute.

 Cécile Furtado-Heine did not forget her co-religionists.
 She supported several Jewish charities and contributed to the construction of new synagogues in France and Belgium.
 The most beautiful of these synagogues is without doubt that of Versailles where two plates of red marble pay homage to her.
 She also underwrote the cost of stained glass windows at the Saint-Germain church of Grand-Chesnay on which Rocquencourt depends; they represent a Saint Cecilia and a Saint Napoleon.
 Her charitable activities and generosity earned her the rank of Officer of the Legion of Honor (Légion d'honneur) in 1896.
 At that time, it was still very rare for a woman to attain such an honor.

-A few weeks after this appointment, Cécile Furtado-Heine died on December 10, 1896 in her castle Rocquencourt.
+A few weeks after this appointment, Cécile Furtado-Heine died on December 10, 1896, in her castle Rocquencourt.
 Her death was marked by a public mourning which is associated with the President of the Republic, Felix Faure, ministers and the municipality of Paris.
 Zadoc Kahn, the chief rabbi of France, gave the eulogy at her funeral.